Flood Protection Information

 Door-to-door warning sometimes can also be accomplished with law enforcement or fire department vehicles public address systems.
 Flood warnings can be received directly from the National Weather Service by NOAA Weather Alert Receivers.
 These units are available from local electronic stores.

 Manatee County Emergency Management has the ability to warn geographical areas via an automated telephone notification system.
-When the Emergency Operations Center is activated, Emergency Management will post the lastest weather advisory and opened shelters on its website, Emergency Management homepage.
+When the Emergency Operations Center is activated, Emergency Management will post the latest weather advisory and opened shelters on its website, Emergency Management homepage.
 The storm track will also be provided for a tropical storm or hurricane.
 Manatee Government Access (MGA-TV), the county cable channel will be utilized to broadcast information to the public.

 Additional television and radio news sources include: